 3. 3D Printing and Additive Manufacturing, including how these technologies are applied by designers, businesses and ordinary members of the public as well as their integration with other digital technologies (such as AI and blockchain).

-I am available to comment on any current events that relate to these topics, or more general aspects related to operations management, innovation and supply chains.
+Dr Beltagui is available to comment on any current events that relate to these topics, or more general aspects related to operations management, innovation and supply chains.

-I have contributed to both written and broadcast media, including BBC World Service, Free Radio Birmingham, Huffington Post and The Conversation.
+He has contributed to both written and broadcast media, including BBC World Service, Free Radio Birmingham, Huffington Post and The Conversation.

-My research has been funded by UK and European sources, including the British Academy, Marie Sklodowska Curie (FP7) and Engineering and Physical Sciences Research Council.
+His research has been funded by UK and European sources, including the British Academy, Marie Sklodowska Curie (FP7) and Engineering and Physical Sciences Research Council.

 Areas of Expertise (7)